scylladb/scylla-bench/README.md

     SELECT * FROM scylla_bench.test WHERE token(pk) >= ?
 AND token(pk) <= ?

+The number of iterations to run can be specified with the `-iterations` flag.
+The default is 1.

 ### Workloads

 The second very important part of scylla-bench configuration is the workload.
 While mode chooses what kind of requests are to be sent to the cluster the workload decides which partitions and rows should be the target of these requests.